liangcorp/machine_learning_multi_language/README.md

 @TODO Neural network
 @TODO RESTful API for accepting remote requests

-Maybe I will port it into javascript as well (after I learned javascript).
+Maybe I will port it into Javascript as well (after I learned Javascript).